phieulong/markdown-cv/index.md

 I created a parser supported by Pest.
 This parser parses PEG into an rust object.

+### Migrate AWS services

+I have completely migrated all cloud services from EC2 to Lightsail.

 ### AiPricing

 I and my co-worker collected data from websites that offer AI services or rent GPUs for deploying AI models.
 Additionally, I researched how to calculate the number of tokens processed and generated within a specific time frame by a GPU and a pre-trained model.
 Based on this, we built a price comparison website for running or training models from various providers.
+We used the Elixir programming language for development and Fly.io to deploy.

 <!-- ### Footer